jimjonesbr/wmss/README.md

 #### [Octaves](https://github.com/jimjonesbr/wmss/blob/master/README.md#octaves)
 Parameter: `ignoreOctave`

 To search for melodies encoded in specific octaves, set the parameter `ignoreOctave` to `false` (`true` by default).
-Note that in the PEA string the 4th octave is assumed, if no octave is explicitly defined.
+Note that in the PAE string the 4th octave is assumed, if no octave is explicitly defined.
 The following example searches for scores matching the sequence `A` 3rd octave, `B` 3rd octave, `C` 4th octave, `D` 4th octave, `D#` 4th octave and `E` 4th octave, all with the duration `eighth` (as described above):

 ```http
 http://localhost:8295/wmss/?request=ListScores&source=neo4j_local&melody=,8AB'CDxDE&ignoreOctave=false